Analyzing data — sound familiar?

 Ask the AI which analyses fit your data.

-Upload your data and Skari's AI scans every column, then recommends every method from the catalog that fits — by research question, sample size, and variable types.
-No guesswork, no wrong tests.
+Upload your data.
+Skari scans every column.
+Get every method that fits — no guesswork, no wrong tests.

 Recommendation Chat